-With so many magnesium supplements on the market, you may find yourself asking “what magnesium supplement is right for me”?
-That’s why we created this reference to help you gain a better understanding of which magnesium form may work best for you based on your individual needs.
+With so many magnesium supplements on the market, you may find yourself asking “which magnesium supplement is right for me”?
+This brief reference will help you gain a better understanding of which magnesium form may work best for you based on your individual needs.

 The benefits of magnesium can seem endless.
 Improving muscle pain, sleep quality, energy production and nutrient absorption are just some of the ways magnesium benefits the body.
-It’s also an important electrolyte and dietary mineral that can be found in our muscles, organs, bones, and teeth and absorbed mainly in the small intestine and brain.
+It’s also an important electrolyte and dietary mineral that can be found in in all tissues in our body including muscles, organs, bones and teeth.
+All cells in our body take up Magnesium because it’s a cofactor for many enzyme reactions and synthesis processes.

 Why is Magnesium Supplementation so Important?